Mirukyan/Simple-C-Beeper-Tune/README.md

 ---

-Created by a college student exploring C programming
+Created by a college student exploring C programming (I've had help with professionals to make this simple code)